ArchlyFi/archly-solidly-docs/pages/tokenomics.md

  * A new epoch starts Thursday (00:00 UTC)
  * Bribes are deposited at any point in the epoch
  * Voters vote for their preferred pools
+ * Voters claim bribes (incentives) and fees for their pool in the next epoch (after Thursday at 00:00 UTC)
+ * Liquidity providers can claim their Arc emission any time during the epoch

 ## Whitelisting

-While Archly supports permissionless liquidity pool and gauge creation, these can only include _whitelisted_ tokens.
-The protocol will launch with an extensive list of pre-whitelisted tokens.
+While Archly DEX and Rainbow Road supports permissionless liquidity pool, gauge creation, and token transfers these can only include _whitelisted_ tokens.

 Partners can pay the whitelisting fee in order to whitelist their projects token on Archly.
 The Arc paid for whitelisting is burned.